 How do I optimise the memory used in my projects?

-Memory management is essential when working in ‘standalone’ projects, as the MPC X and MPC Live only have approximately 600-700MB of available memory to work with (the other 1GB is used up by the operating system and MPC Software).
+Memory management is essential when working in ‘standalone’ projects, as the MPC X, MPC One and MPC Live only have approximately 1GB of available memory to work with (the other 1GB is used up by the operating system and MPC Software).
 The MPC Key 61 has 4GB of memory, so should have approximately 3GB spare.
 If you are running out of memory, try the following: